UConn Huskies baseball: History

 The Huskies were a regional power under coaches J. Orlean Christian and Larry Panciera, making 12 appearances in the NCAA tournament and five appearances in the College World Series from 1957 to 1979.
 The Huskies made their first Super Regional appearance in 2011, defeating traditional power Clemson before falling to eventual national champion South Carolina.
 Connecticut has since returned to the Super Regionals twice more.
 In 2022, the Huskies defeated Maryland before falling to Stanford.
 Two years later, the program downed Oklahoma before falling to Florida State.
-Connecticut has claimed five Big East Conference baseball tournament championships (1990, 1994, 2013, 2021 and 2022), five Big East Regular season championships (2011, 2021, 2022, 2023 and 2024) and one divisional championship in the first year of Big East competition in 1985.
+Connecticut has claimed five Big East Conference baseball tournament championships (1990, 1994, 2013, 2021 and 2022), seven Big East Regular season championships (2011, 2021, 2022, 2023, 2024, 2025, and 2026) and one divisional championship in the first year of Big East competition in 1985.
 During their seven-year tenure in the American Athletic Conference, the Huskies had three NCAA tournament appearances and won the 2016 American Athletic Conference baseball tournament.